FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.6/Module 3 Lab.md

 +	Change the Name to Modified_USA_Contiguous_Lambert_Conformal_Conic.
 Your Custom CRS Parameters should look like Figure below.

-+	Click on Project -> Properties and change the maps projection to the newly created Modified_USA_Contiguous_Lambert_Conformal_Conic

 ![Copied Parameters for our Custom Lambert CRS](figures/Copied_Parameters_for_our_Custom_Lambert_CRS.png "Copied Parameters for our Custom Lambert CRS")

++	Click on Project -> Project Properties and change the maps projection to the newly created Modified_USA_Contiguous_Lambert_Conformal_Conic

 There are many ways that we can customize this CRS.
 You can customize one of the projection selections so that it is centered on the area in question, in this case the United States, simply by redefining the particular cartographic settings, such as the central meridians, standard parallel(s), reference latitude, or false eastings and northings.
 The choice of parameters varies depending on which projection is being used.